 On 3 December 2010, the ultimate controlling shareholder, Zhejiang Hengtai, and the immediate holding company, Liancheng, have undertaken to collectively provide to the Facility in the sum of not exceeding RMB50 million to Company for a term of five years, extendable at the discretion of Liancheng for further two years.
-On 25 December 2017, Liancheng agreed to further extend the term of the Facility to 30 May 2019.
-The loan drawn-down by the Company was full repaid during the year (2016: RMB7,800,000).
+On 27 December 2018, Liancheng agreed to further extend the term of the Facility to 30 May 2020.